jitsi/jitsi-meet-electron/README.md

 ### macOS

 On macOS Catalina a warning will be displayed on first install.
-The app won't open unless "open" is pressed.
+The app won’t open unless “open” is pressed.
 This dialog is only shown once.
 Builtin auto-updates are not yet handled in macOS due to unsigned build.

 ### GNU/Linux

 There is a known issue which prevents the app from starting on some Linux distributions: #231

-If after downloading it, you can't execute the file directly, try running `chmod u+x ./jitsi-meet-x86_64.AppImage.AppImage`
+If after downloading it, you can’t execute the file directly, try running `chmod u+x ./jitsi-meet-x86_64.AppImage.AppImage`

 The workaround for now is to launch the app like so: `./jitsi-meet-x86_64.AppImage --no-sandbox`